minisodan/OvativeGroup/docs/source/threads.rst

         self.processor = BlipProcessor.from_pretrained("Salesforce/blip-image-captioning-large")
         self.model = BlipForConditionalGeneration.from_pretrained("Salesforce/blip-image-captioning-large")

-    along with getters for properties needed to return for the output as shown in the ``image_processer.py`` file.
+    Along with getters for properties needed to return for the output as shown in the ``image_processer.py`` file.

     The setters for the caption and image properties have built-in with input validation, to ensure proper input: